Drives 10X more qualified traffic with high-converting landing pages

 Splash pages are web pages typically used for promotional purposes, and landing page builders help create landing pages.

-Capture pages can be landing web pages with the goal of getting visitors to click on one or more links, usually marked with text or graphics.
+Capture pages can be landing web pages that aim to get visitors to click on one or more links, usually marked with text or graphics.

 Lead magnet pages are typically designed for promotional purposes, and landing page builders help with splash page creation.